Historic Sites of Manitoba: No. 8 Repair Depot School / Jameswood Place School (Winnipeg)

 To meet the educational needs of school-age children (numbering around 67 in 1946) living in the Jameswood Place and Jamewood Place South communities, a school was provided by the Winnipeg School Division.
 Originally known as the No. 8 Repair Depot School, it initially consisted of two classrooms.
 One was used for kindergarten and the other was for primary grades.
 Older children were transported to other schools in the Division.
 As the number of eligible children increased, the building was enlarged and, in late April 1949, the school was renamed Jameswood Place School.

-By 1953, the Special Committee on Housing came under pressure from the MacDonald Brothers Aircraft Limited, which owned the property, to clear the site for plant expansion.
+By 1953, the Special Committee on Housing came under pressure from the MacDonald Brothers Aircraft Company, which owned the property, to clear the site for plant expansion.
 Municipal eviction notices were served in June 1954.
 Forty families remained on the site at the final closure on 30 June 1954.
 The school ceased operation and the building was closed and demolished.
 The Jameswood name was later re-used for the Jameswood School in the St. James-Assiniboia School Division.
 The site was fully evacuated by 10 October 1954, with the remaining residents relocated to the outskirts of St. James, and the buildings were salvaged for construction materials prior to demolition.

 Principals